n3rada/Rainbox/README.md

                        I can't be held responsible for possible misuse of this software.

-`Rainbox` is a generator of wifi router keys from major French manufacturers (i.e. Bouygues Telecom, Orange, SFR, Free).
+`Rainbox` is a generator of wifi router keys from major French manufacturers (i.e. Bouygues Telecom, Orange, SFR).

-Read this in other languages: [French](README.fr.md)
+[black](https://github.com/psf/black) was used to check the formatting of the code.

+Carried out in accordance with [PEP8](https://www.python.org/dev/peps/pep-0008/)
 ## About
 Based on the collection of various router security keys, the purpose of this generator is to understand the typical security key pattern and to show that it can be exploited to create a suitable generator.
 Although, you will notice that most of the time, the chance to find the right key is not very big. <br/>